ncatlab/nlab-content/pages/0/9/0/6/6090/content.md

 Since the [[singular support]] of the [[Feynman propagator]] is on the [[diagonal]], and since the support of elements in $\left(\mathcal{F}_{loc}\langle g,j\rangle\right)^{\otimes^k}_{pds}$ is by definition in the complement of the diagonal, the star product $\star_{\omega_F}$ is well defined.
-By construction it satisfies the axioms "peturbation" and "normalization" in def. \ref{TimeOrderedProduct}.
+By construction it satisfies the axioms "perturbation" and "normalization" in def. \ref{TimeOrderedProduct}.
 The only non-trivial point to check is that it indeed satisfies "[[causal factorization]]":

 Unwinding the definition of the [[Hadamard state]] $\omega$ and the [[Feynman propagator]] $\omega_F$, we have